Creme de la Creme

-The FM36 is a third generation product that mechanically locks onto the flashlight bezel to prevent loss or accidental white light discharge.
+The FM70 is a fourth generation product that mechanically locks onto the flashlight bezel to prevent loss or accidental white light discharge.
 A mechanical catch locks the filter over the flashlight lens.
 Lifting the catch releases the spring loaded filter lens that retracts flush to the flashlight body.
 Preceding friction locked designs slipped off, popped open or snagged in white light mode.
-The FM36 design eliminates these malfunctions.
+The FM70 design eliminates these malfunctions.

-The FM36 is compatible with any 1.25" Surefire flashlight bezel.
+The FM70 is compatible with any 1.00" or 1.25" Surefire flashlight bezel.
 However the dual output 6PX Pro is the most

 suitable model.
 Low output is 15 lumens.
 High output is 320 lumens.
 Low output blue light supports low light map reading